 Our Statement of Community Involvement (SCI) is part of the planning framework for the borough and sets out how we will consult with the community when we prepare planning documents and consider major planning applications.

 It was first adopted in 2006.
-Following a period of consultation in 2013, a revised SCI was adopted, and is therefore binding, by the council in January 2014.
+Following a period of consultation in 2013, a revised SCI was adopted by the council in January 2014.

 What is the Statement of Community Involvement?